Transilvania International Film Festival

 4. Screening materials must be on DCP or HD digital files.

-5. As films are presented in the original language with Romanian and English subtitling as necessary, selected films must provide an English (or, in exceptional cases, French) dialogue list in a customary electronic format (.srt, .stl, .sub, .ssa, etc, but not .pdf or .xls) which includes time codes.
+5. As films are presented in the original language with Romanian and English subtitling as necessary, selected films must provide an English dialogue list in a customary electronic format (.srt, .stl, .sub, .ssa, .xml etc, but not .pdf or .xls) which includes time codes.

-6. The festival does not provide screening fees for films in the competitive sections of TIFF (the Official Competition, Romanian Days).
+6. The festival does not provide screening fees for films in the competitive sections of Transilvania IFF (the Official Competition, What's up, doc?) and in the Romanian Days.

-Screening rights-holders (producers or distributors) must fill in the submission form on the Eventival.eu platform.
-TIFF regulations and submission forms can be found at: https://vp.eventival.com/tiff/
+Screening rights-holders (producers or distributors) must fill in the submission form on the https://Eventival.com platform.
+Transilvania IFF regulations and submission forms can be found at: https://vp.eventival.com/tiff/2023 Online screener links including usernames or passwords can be inserted in the submission forms.

 Please note that national Romanian premieres are given priority in the selection process in all sections.